George Nicholls (commissioner): Later life

 In January 1851 he retired from office, through ill-health, with a pension and the title of K.C.B.
 (March 1851).
 The remainder of his life he chiefly devoted to writing on the poor and the poor laws.
 Between 1848 and 1857 he was consulted three times by persons making inquiries on behalf of the French government, and once by Professor Kries of Breslau, the object in all four cases being to obtain materials for proposed poor law legislation on the continent.
 He continued to take an active part in the affairs of the Birmingham Canal, and he was also a working member of the committee of the Rock Life Assurance Company.

 On 24 March 1865 Nicholls died at his house, No. 17 (afterwards No. 1) Hyde Park Street, London.

-His son Henry George Nicholls (1825–1867) was Permanent curate of the church of the Holy Trinity, East Dean in the Forest of Dean.
+His son Henry George Nicholls (1825–1867) was oermanent curate of the church of the Holy Trinity, East Dean in the Forest of Dean.